TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 12/Genesis 12.1.md

 ---

-Now Jehovah said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto the land that I will show thee:
+Now Yahweh said to Abram, "Get out of your country, and from your relatives, and from your father's house, to the land that I will show you.